 My kids are super pissed at me right now.
-I wouldn't let them come to the beach for the weekend with thier father and I. Just the fact that I made that statement blows my mind.
+I wouldn't let them come along to the beach for the weekend.
+Just the fact that I made that statement blows my mind.
 Sounds like a real first world problem, right?
-I also have a kid who, "Isn't interested in going to college".
-This morning I had a revelation about "millennials".
+But then I had a revelation about "millennials".
 It baked my noodle - and pretty well done too.

-The Preacher and I needed to get away- alone and together.
+That Guy and I needed to get away- alone and together.
 There are lots of reasons (Christmas shopping for our kids, mental health vacay, separation from our jobs -so that we can't be reached or called in to help, and so we can have hot monkey sex without the teenagers hearing us.
 Important stuff, ya'll.)
-We don't feel we need to give our daughters excuses, so I said- "No, I'd planned on you coming along but I've changed my mind".
+We don't feel we need to give our daughters excuses, so I said- "Nope".
 When that set off the alarms and a poutfest I decided I must've failed as a parent.

 How spoiled do these kids have to be to think that they have the "right" to go to the beach?
 Just because we CAN go they believe we all MUST go!
 Well, as it turns out, they're not spoiled, just disappointed.
 And pretty smart.